The 'Burbs (TV series): Production

+Development

-The series received a straight to order from Peacock in September 2024 with Celeste Hughey adapting the 1989 film The 'Burbs with Keke Palmer leading the cast.
-Hughey and Palmer also serves as executive producer.
+The series received a straight to order from Peacock in September 2024 with Celeste Hughey adapting the 1989 film The 'Burbs with Jack Whitehall and Keke Palmer leading the cast.
+Hughey and Palmer serve as executive producers.
 Seth MacFarlane is also an executive producer, with Brian Grazer of Imagine Entertainment, who produced the original film.
 Dana Olsen, who wrote the film, serves as a co-executive producer.
 The series was said to be filming on the Universal Studios Lot, as the film did.
 Kristen Zolner and Natalie Berkus also executive produce for Imagine Entertainment with Erica Huggins and Aimee Carlson for Fuzzy Door, as well as Rachel Shukert.
 Nzingha Stewart serves as a director of the first episode and executive producer.
+In April 2026, Peacock renewed the series for a second season.

+Casting

-In February 2025, Jack Whitehall, Paula Pell, Julia Duffy, Mark Proksch, and Kapil Talwalkar joined the starring cast.
+In February 2025, Kapil Talwalkar, Paula Pell, Julia Duffy, and Mark Proksch joined the starring cast.
 At the end of that month, Haley Joel Osment, RJ Cyler, and Justin Kirk were cast in recurring capacities.
 In June 2025, Max Carver, Erica Dasher, Georgia Leva, and Kathleen Kenny joined the cast in recurring roles.
+Wendy Schaal, who had a role in the 1989 film, appears in the series.

 Release

-The series was included in Peacock's upcoming slate for 2025-26.
+The series premiered on February 8, 2026, on Peacock, with all eight episodes released at once.
+The series was released on Sky One on April 1, 2026.

+Reception

+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 82% based on 33 reviews.
+The website's critics consensus reads, "A television remake that lightens up the original film's hellish concept, The 'Burbs proves to be a good neighbor thanks primarily to Keke Palmer's crack comedic timing."
+Metacritic, which uses a weighted average, gave it a score of 63 out of 100 based on 14 critics, indicating "generally favorable" reviews.